alexvictoor/web-logback/README.md

 </configuration>
 ```

-In the browser side, the easiest way to get rour logs is to include in tour HTML document script "logback.js" delivered by the embedded HTTP SSE server.
+In the browser side, the easiest way to get the logs is to include in your HTML document logback.js.
+This script is delivered by the embedded HTTP SSE server at URL path "/logback.js".
 During developpement, if you are running the appender with default setting you can simply add the following declaration in your HTML code:

     <script type="text/javascript" src="http://localhost:8765/logback.js"></script>

-Discaimer
+Disclaimer
 ---------
 1. For obvious security concerns, **do not activate it in production!**
 2. Do not try to use this appender to log Netty activity... this might generate an infinite loop